Rhys Gryg: Death

 Rhys supported Llywelyn during the remainder of his career.
-In the war of 1231 he joined with his brother Maelgwn's son, Maelgwn the Younger, to burn Cardigan and then capture the castle for Llywelyn.
-In 1234 he joined with Maelgwn Fychan again to attack Carmarthen, but received wounds of which he died at Llandeilo Fawr shortly afterwards.
+In the war of 1231 he joined with his brother Maelgwn's son, Maelgwn Fychan, to burn Cardigan and then capture the castle for Llywelyn.
+In 1234 he joined with Maelgwn Fychan again to attack Carmarthen, but received wounds of which he died at Llandeilo Fawr shortly thereafter.

 He was buried in St Davids Cathedral and was succeeded by his son Maredudd.
-He left another son known as Rhys Mechyll (d.1244), who had a son named Rhys Fychan ap Rhys Mechyll and a daughter named Gwenllian Mechyll, who eventually became his heiress and married Gilbert Talbot (d.1274), grandfather of Gilbert Talbot, 1st Baron Talbot (d.1345/6).
-The ancient arms of the House of Dinefwr Gules, a lion rampant or within a bordure or were inherited and assumed in lieu of the Talbot paternal arms as "arms of alliance" on marriage to a great princess.
+He left another son known as Rhys Mechyll (d.
+1244), who had a son named Rhys Fychan ap Rhys Mechyll and a daughter named Gwenllian, who being assumed as an heiress and married Gilbert Talbot (d.
+1274), grandfather of Gilbert Talbot, 1st Baron Talbot (d.
+1345/6).
+Talbot took the ancient arms of the House of Deheubarth as "arms of alliance" on marriage to a great princess superseding his own former paternal arms of Bendy of 10 pieces argent and gules (Encyclopædia Britannica, 9th.ed. vol. 11, p.
+691, Heraldry; Debrett's Peerage, 1968, p.
+1015, E. of Shrewsbury & Waterford).
+The assumption about Gwenllian was, however, unfounded as Rhys Mechyll, Lord of Dinefwr, also had male heirs who acceded to the arms of the House of Deheubarth.